 Yes, hard inquiries can be disputed if you think one or more have been inaccurately listed on your credit report.
 According to the FCRA, creditors must receive your authorization before conducting a hard inquiry.
 If you’re considering disputing any inquiries, start off by checking all three credit bureaus.

 Not all creditors report to all three bureaus, so the information could be listed differently on each one.
-Plus, each credit bureau has its own dispute process; successfully disputing an inquiry on one report will have no effect on the other two.
+Plus, each credit bureau has its own dispute process.
+So, successfully disputing an inquiry on one report will have no effect on the other two.

 If you don’t recognize one or more of the inquiries listed on your credit reports, start by contacting the creditor directly.
-It’s best to write a formal letter and request a return receipt via certified mail so that you can keep extensive records and time the company’s responsiveness.
+It’s best to write a formal letter and request a return receipt via certified mail.
+That way you can keep extensive records and time the company’s responsiveness.

 They are required by law to provide proof that you authorized the inquiry through a credit card application or some other type of documentation.
 If they can’t, they must instruct the credit bureau to remove the inquiry from your credit report.

 Often, the credit card company may just remove it rather than going through the hassle of digging up old paperwork.
-In case you have difficulty working with the credit card company, you can also file a dispute directly with the credit bureau.
+If you have difficulty working with the credit card issuer, you can also file a dispute directly with the credit bureau.

-When deciding whether or not to dispute hard inquiries, take a look at your broader credit picture.
-In the long run, it may not be worth your time if you only expect to get one or two inquiries removed; after all, that will probably only result in an increase of a few points.
+When deciding whether or not to dispute hard inquiries, look at your overall credit situation.
+It may not be worth your time if you only expect to get one or two inquiries removed.
+After all, that will probably only result in an increase of a few points.

 If you have significant negative items on your credit report, your time may be better spent concentrating on getting some of those removed.

-Still, you might want to remove inaccurate hard inquiries if you are about to apply for a major loan and want your credit report as clean as possible.
-Then you don’t have to worry about your lender analyzing why you have so many inquiries listed over the last two years.
+Still, you might want to remove inaccurate hard inquiries if you are about to apply for a major loan and want your credit history as clean as possible.
+That way you don’t have to worry about the lender seeing so many inquiries listed over the last two years.

 How can you safely monitor your credit score?

-When you’re trying to raise your credit score, it’s important to check it regularly to see which of your financial behaviors are having a positive impact and which ones are causing damage.
+When you’re trying to raise your credit scores, it’s important to check it regularly to see which of your financial behaviors are having a positive impact and which ones are causing damage.

-Checking your own credit report doesn’t affect your score and neither does signing up for a credit monitoring service.
-Not only can you get regular updates on your progress, you can also feel safe knowing that you’ll quickly be able to detect any potential identity theft or fraud.
+Checking your own credit report doesn’t affect your credit scores and neither does signing up for a credit monitoring service.
+You get regular updates on your progress.
+Plus, you can also feel safe knowing that you’ll quickly be able to detect any potential identity theft or fraud.

-For a comprehensive list of the best credit monitoring services available, check out our reviews in the link above.
+For a comprehensive list of the best credit monitoring services available, check out our reviews.

 If you’re simply interested in getting your credit score on a regular basis, ask your bank or credit card company if they offer a free credit check service.
-You might get access to your score each month as part of your member benefits.
+You might get access to your credit scores each month as part of your member benefits.